Stocks end higher on Wall Street but still fall for the week

-Stocks were mostly higher on Wall Street Friday afternoon, though major indexes remained on pace to finish lower for the week after several days of bumpy trading.
+A late-afternoon rally on Wall Street helped stocks close higher Friday, though the major indexes still wound up finishing lower for the week after several days of bumpy trading.

-A slide in energy and technology companies kept the market's gains in check.
-Exxon Mobil fell 1% amid a broad pullback in energy futures.
-U.S. crude oil settled 1.9% lower.

-Homebuilders and other real estate companies fell following a report showing that sales of previously occupied U.S. homes fell in October for the ninth month in a row, the latest sign that the housing market is slowing as homebuyers grapple with sharply higher mortgage rates, rising home prices and fewer properties on the market.
-Zillow Group fell 5.5% and homebuilder Hovnanian Enterprises slid 0.9%.
+The S&P 500 rose 0.5% after wavering between small gains and losses for much of the day.
+The Dow Jones Industrial Average rose 0.6% and the Nasdaq composite ended essentially flat after swinging between a 1% gain and an 0.8% drop.

 Several big retailers made solid gains after reporting strong quarterly results and gave investors encouraging financial forecasts.
-Discount retailer Ross Stores surged 9.6% and clothing retailer Gap rose 6.2% after beating analysts’ expectations.
-Foot Locker climbed 8% after raising its profit and revenue forecast for the year.
+Discount retailer Ross Stores surged 9.9% for the biggest gain among S&P 500 stocks, while clothing retailer Gap rose 7.6% after beating analysts’ expectations.
+Foot Locker climbed 8.7% after raising its profit and revenue forecast for the year.

 The solid earnings from retailers cap off a shaky week for Wall Street as investors try to get a better sense of inflation's path and its impact on consumers and businesses.
 Investors have been particularly anxious about the Federal Reserve's fight against inflation and have been looking for signs that might allow the central bank to shift to less aggressive interest rate increases.
 That anxiety was heightened on Thursday after a Fed official suggested U.S. interest rates might have to be raised higher than expected to cool inflation.